 Stanford’s Department of Athletics, Physical Education and Recreation:

 Stanford’s Department of Athletics, Physical Education and Recreation (“DAPER”) is the premier intercollegiate athletics program in the country.
 We are the proud Home of Champions!
-We lead the nation with 128 NCAA championship titles, won the Women’s Capital One Cup four of the last five years, and have brought home the Learfield Director’s Cup for 25 straight years.
-We also support the university’s physical education, recreation and wellness initiatives.
+We lead the nation with 123 NCAA championship titles, completed an unprecedented sweep of both the men’s and women’s Capital One Cups, and have brought home the Learfield Director’s Cup for 25 straight years.
+We support nearly 900 student-athletes who compete on 36 intercollegiate athletics teams and also support the university’s physical education, recreation and wellness initiatives.
 Our dedicated staff embody a culture of excellence, embrace our mission of scholar-athleticism and exemplify a relentless championship spirit.
-Our actions and staff are guided by the core tenets of the DAPER culture, “The DAPER Way,” which are: Embrace Scholar-Athleticism, Pursue and Revere Excellence, Lead with Courage, and Work Cohesively.
+Our actions and staff are guided by the core tenets of the Athletics Department culture, “The DAPER Way,” which are: Embrace Scholar-Athleticism, Pursue and Revere Excellence, Lead with Courage and Work Cohesively.

 Your responsibilities include:

 Work closely with the Director of Equipment for Football and the Director of Olympics, student athletes, coaches, and staff, advising them with respect to purchase, issue, and return of all athletic equipment.

 Ordering with our main apparel vendor, Nike and utilizing their Gameday ordering system.

 Ordering other equipment and accessories for football and athletics along with tracking and receipt of orders.